StackVista/stackstate-docs/setup/cli.md

 ### Linux

+A standalone executable file is available to run the StackState CLI on Linux.

 1. Download the Linux executable `sts-cli-VERSION-linux64` from [https://download.stackstate.com](https://download.stackstate.com).
 2. Rename the downloaded file to be `sts` and make it executable:
 ```